Nadhim Zahawi: Tax and financial affairs

-Politics
+Political career

 Early political career

-In 1991, Zahawi and fellow British-Kurd Broosk Saib were aides to Jeffrey Archer during Archer's "Simple Truth" campaign to help Kurdish victims of the Gulf War.
+In 1991, Zahawi and fellow British-Kurd Broosk Saib were aides to Conservative politician Jeffrey Archer during Archer's "Simple Truth" campaign to help Kurdish victims of the Gulf War.
 Zahawi and Saib were nicknamed "Lemon kurd" and "Bean kurd" by Archer.
 In 1994 Archer helped campaign for Zahawi for a seat on Wandsworth council.
 Zahawi also ran Archer's unsuccessful campaign for Mayor of London in 1998.

-Zahawi was elected as a Conservative councillor in Putney in the London Borough of Wandsworth, serving three terms from 1994 to 2006, and stood as a parliamentary candidate at Erith and Thamesmead in 1997, coming second to Labour.
+Zahawi was elected as a Conservative councillor in Putney in the London Borough of Wandsworth, where he served three terms from 1994 to 2006.

-Member of Parliament
+At the 1997 general election, Zahawi stood as the Conservative candidate in Erith and Thamesmead, coming second with 20.2% of the vote behind the Labour candidate John Austin.

+Parliamentary career

-In February 2010, Zahawi was selected by the local Conservative Association for Stratford-on-Avon as their prospective parliamentary candidate for the 2010 general election.
-He was elected the Member of Parliament for Stratford-on-Avon on 6 May 2010.
-He was subsequently re-elected in 2015, 2017 and 2019.
+In February 2010, Zahawi was selected by the local Conservative Association in Stratford-on-Avon as their prospective parliamentary candidate for the 2010 general election.
+At the general election, Zahawi was elected to Parliament as MP for Stratford-on-Avon with 51.5% of the vote and a majority of 11,346.

 In October 2013, Zahawi became a member of the Number 10 Policy Unit.
 Later in October, Zahawi and fellow member of the Business, Innovation and Skills Committee interviewed Lazard, the Government's independent adviser on the sale of Royal Mail.
 Shares quickly rose to £5 following flotation at £3.30 and the Financial Times claimed that two investment banks had warned that it was underpriced.

 In November 2013, Zahawi apologised after it was reported that he had claimed expenses for electricity used to run the stables on his private estate.

+In 2015, while still a member of the Business Select Committee, Zahawi directed a "tough line of questioning" at Post Office CEO Paula Vennells over the subpostmasters mediation scheme, describing her handling of it as "a shambles".
+As a result of his questioning, he later gained a cameo appearance, playing himself in the 2024 ITV drama Mr Bates vs The Post Office.

+Zahawi was re-elected as MP for Stratford-on-Avon at the 2015 general election with an increased vote share of 57.7% and an increased majority of 22,876.

 Zahawi is vice-chair of the All Party Parliamentary Group (APPG) on Kurdistan Region in Iraq, which receives secretarial support from Gulf Keystone Petroleum International, an oil company of which Zahawi was Chief Strategy Officer.
 Concerns were raised about how MPs' independence might be compromised by such links between APPGs and private companies, and specifically about how Zahawi's connections with the oil industry affect his role as MP.